helix-collective/hx-deploy-tool/doc/help.md

 ## hx-deploy-tool proxy-disconnect <endpoint>
 Disconnect an endpoint

+## hx-deploy-tool proxy-slave-update
+If the tool is configured with proxy remote state, this fetches the master state from S3, and updates the local state to match.

 # Deployments without a proxy
 The following subcommands are used to manage proxyless deployments: